conig/keywords/README.md

 ## Installation

-{keywords} isn’t yet on cran but you can get it from [GitHub](https://github.com/conig/keywords) using:
+{keywords} isn’t yet on CRAN but you can get it from [GitHub](https://github.com/conig/keywords) using:

 ``` r